dy1z/docs/content/docs/development/components.md

 Finally, anything that you add between the `{% component %} {% endcomponent %}` tags will be available to the component under a `content` variable.

+---

-Congratulations!
+Congratulations! 🎉

-You've just recreated the `vmlbg.njk` Component that Maizzle ships with 😎
+You've just recreated the `vmlbg.njk` Component that Maizzle ships with.

-## Paths
+## File Paths

 Just like with Partials, you can keep your Components wherever you'd like.
-Just make sure to [update the paths](/docs/partials/#paths) for PurgeCSS and BrowserSync.
+Just make sure to [update the paths](/docs/partials/#paths) so PurgeCSS and BrowserSync know about them.